JefferyLiu6/RiskOS/docs/00-business-context.md

 *Read this first.
 Everything else in the repo is a technical answer to a problem stated here.*

-You are an AI engineer.
-You already know how to build models.
-What a bank interview is testing is whether you understand **what the number is for, who is accountable for it, and what happens when it is wrong.** This document is the background you need to answer that.
+Building the models is the smaller part of this problem.
+The larger part is understanding **what the number is for, who is accountable for it, and what happens when it is wrong.** This document is that background; the technical chapters that follow are answers to it.

 ---